-The Investing News Network runs through the top performing cannabis stocks on the CSE, TSXV and TSX in the first quarter of 2019.
+The Investing News Network runs through the top performing cannabis stocks on the CSE, TSXV and TSX so far in 2019.

 The CSE’s top cannabis stocks

 This relative newcomer to the marijuana public sector started trading on the CSE in October 2018.